 Update Checklist:

-- CMS: Regularly update to the latest version.
+- CMS: Update periodically and preferably to latest version.

-- Plugins: Ensure all plugins are updated and compatible with your CMS.
+- Plugins: Make sure all the extensions used are up-to-date and compatible with your CMS.

-- Themes: Update themes to patch security vulnerabilities.
+- Themes: sometimes a simple update of themes can patch security holes.

-- Server Software: Apply security patches to server operating systems and software.
+- Server Software: Security patch for server Operating System and software.

 Must read: How to Keep Your WordPress Site Safe During Updates!